Safe Room Doors

 This is the safe room door that the cheap “vault door” outlets don’t want you to see

-- It features a steel envelope that you fill with concrete after the door is installed.
+- It features a steel envelope door panel that you fill with concrete after the door is installed on the wall.

-A thousand pounds of concrete cannot be cut with a torch.
+- A thousand pounds of concrete cannot be cut with a torch and it has an engineer certified blast rating of 50 PSI!

 - The three rotating cam latches are slaved together and are operated by one lever.